JSX (programming): Attributes

 JSX provides a range of element attributes designed to mirror those provided by HTML.
 Custom attributes can also be passed to the component.
-All attributes will be received by the component as props.
+All attributes will be received by the component as props (properties).

+Valid JSX attribute names are valid JSX identifiers (variable names), which differ from ECMAScript identifiers mainly by additionally allowing the - (hyphen-minus) character in a non-starting position.
+This allows HTML attributes with dashes such as data-* and aria-role to be used easily.
+Attributes still with invalid characters may be notated with the {... spread} syntax.